wesleycamargo/azure-docs.pt-br/includes/virtual-machines-common-cli-deploy-templates.md

     info:    group create command OK

-Agora, use o comando `azure group deployment create` e a opção `--template-uri` para implantar o modelo.
-Esteja pronto para fornecer os valores de parâmetros quando eles forem solicitados, conforme mostrado a seguir.
+Now use the `azure group deployment create` command and the `--template-uri` option to deploy the template.
+Be ready with your parameter values when it prompts you, as shown below.

     azure group deployment create \
     > --template-uri https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/201-2-vms-loadbalancer-lbrules/azuredeploy.json \